Should Video Games Be Considered a Sport? Yes! Here's Why...

 In what is typically a scene reserved for something like a Golden State Warriors basketball game, it's common to have arenas packed to the gills, full of fans who are attending to show their support of their favorite gamers.

 Think about that.
-What do you do during the week for nearly 3.5 hours?
-You probably watch a few hour-long TV shows, right?
-Or maybe you spend around 45 minutes each night reading before bed?
+What do you do during the week for nearly 8.5 hours?

 5. Practice, dedication, and training